twaslowski/chess-analyzer/README.md

 # Chess Analyzer

-This is a Telegram bot that analyzes your chess games for you.
-Simply send it a PGN with your game (via the "Share" feature in lichess or "Download" in chess.com) and you will get an analysis.
+This is a self-learning project where I implemented my own chess game analysis using Stockfish.
+It runs as a Telegram bot – you can simply send it a PGN and it will perform an analysis based on the deviation of a player's actual move vs the ideal Stockfish move.
+The implementation is very naive and only manages to run at low depths in favour of speed.

-Right now, the logic for the analysis is very primitive, but I'm working on improving it.
+This project is not maintained anymore; the main point was to get analyses of chess.com games, but chess.com makes exporting PGNs on mobile unnecessarily hard, so I just use lichess, which offers unlimited analyses.
+It was primarily intended for learning anyhow.

 ## Usage